New York district attorney investigating Port Authority: media reports

-NEWARK, New Jersey (Reuters) - The Manhattan district attorney has issued a subpoena seeking correspondence from New Jersey Governor Chris Christie’s administration and records from the Port Authority of New York and New Jersey relating to several major construction projects, according to media reports.
+NEWARK, N.J., April 12 (Reuters) - The Manhattan district attorney has issued a subpoena seeking correspondence from New Jersey Governor Chris Christie’s administration and records from the Port Authority of New York and New Jersey relating to several major construction projects, according to media reports.

 The subpoena, issued in March, seeks a wide range of records from current and former officials from the Port Authority and Christie’s administration about a number of projects, the Wall Street Journal, citing an unidentified source, reported on its website.